sadiaafrin67/devconf-event-project/README.md

    - Explore and compare package prices for different event management services.

 5. **View Booked Packages:**
-   - Track and manage your booked packages through the user dashboard.
+   - User can see their booked packages through the Booked Package dashboard.

 6. **About Us:**
    - Learn more about our team and the mission behind Dev 3.0.